al2wang/al2wang.github.io-3/about.md

 I was born in Shenzhen, a major sub-provincial metropolis and one of the special economic zones of China.
 Currently, I’m schooling at Strathcona HS in Edmonton, AB.

+UPD May 24, 2023:

+Guangyuan Alex Wang is an aspiring Computer Science and Statistics student incoming at McGill University, where he will be pursuing a Joint Honours Bachelor of Science degree.

+Since an early age, Alex has excelled in a wide range of Math and Science Olympiads.
+He enjoys the opportunity these challenges provide and the critical thinking exercises they require.
+Deep learning, NLP, and distributed machine learning are some of his main areas of research interest.

+Alex marvels at the extraordinary contributions of Turing Award winners Dr. Yoshua Bengio and Dr. Geoffrey Hinton to the advancement of artificial intelligence that empowers human society.
+He particularly admires the brilliant integration of AI and interdisciplinary studies at MILA and the Vector Institute, which he believes to be their most distinctive strength.
+Following the work of these groups has led Alex to see a perfect fit for his abilities and passions at McGill University.

 ## School bio

 $$\textbf{SZMS}+\textbf{Scona}\ ' 23$$